 During the pilot years, Project GO adapted the program to best meet the scheduling needs of ROTC students by focusing resources on summer language training and summer overseas opportunities.
 This allowed universities to serve more ROTC students beyond their on-campus ROTC population, expanding PGO accessibility to a national level.

 In 2011, as Project GO continued to refine and improve its model, the program instituted the minimum proficiency goal of Interagency Language Roundtable (ILR) Level 1 (intermediate) for all Project GO participants, to be achieved through a series of multiple interventions.
 In order to achieve these proficiency targets, Project GO actively promotes language training opportunities among ROTC students year-round.
 In 2012, Project GO introduced the program-wide goal for participants to complete a minimum of four semesters of the same critical language and to study abroad for eight weeks or longer.

-Currently, there are 24 institutions hosting Project GO programs that serve ROTC students nationwide.
-In 2017, nearly 500 ROTC students benefited from language training opportunities through Project GO, bringing the total number of ROTC students funded through Project GO to over 4,500 students.
+Currently, there are 22 institutions hosting Project GO programs that serve ROTC students nationwide.
+In 2019, more than 400 ROTC students benefited from language training opportunities through Project GO, bringing the total number of ROTC students funded through Project GO to over 5.600 students.
 Project GO continues to be among the only sources, and perhaps the most easily accessible and available source, of funding for summer domestic language study and study abroad for ROTC students.